dansand/ResChapter/content/numpy.md

 #### indexing

-If we want to get a single number from the array, we provide the number that rrporesents the position of the element in teh array.
+If we want to get a single number from the array, we provide the number that represents the position of the element in teh array.
 This number is known as the _index_, and we refer to this process as _indexing_.
-When indexing an array, we provid the index in square brackets immediately after the _variable_ that represtents the Numpy array:
+When indexing an array, we provide the index in square brackets immediately after the _variable_ that represtents the Numpy array:

 ```python
 data[0]